YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Tutorial/GenerateExtensionsForSavLibraryPlusOrMvc/Index.rst

 .. _generatingExtensions:

 ============================================================
-Generating extensions for SAV Library Plus or SAV Libray Mvc
+Generating Extensions for SAV Library Plus or SAV Libray Mvc
 ============================================================

 In the following, this tutorial details the first steps used to create from scratch the extension "sav\_library\_example0".